 Have you heard about our newest feature release?
-We now offer Biweekly Payments, enabling you to split your loan payments in half and pay them automatically every other week rather than once per month.
-Why would you want to do this?
-Because it can save you thousands of dollars on interest and take years off the life of your loan.
-So how does this work exactly?
+We now offer Biweekly Payments, enabling you to save up to thousands of dollars in interest on your accounts and take years off the life of your loans.
+Read on to find out how this works!

 One Extra Payment Per Year

-For starters, if you’re splitting your monthly payment in half and paying that amount every other week, you’re making a total of 26 payments biweekly (or 13 full payments) each year – as opposed to 12 full payments each year.
+When you set up biweekly payments, you’re creating a plan in which you pay half of your monthly payment every other week.
+By doing this, you’re making a total of 26 payments biweekly (or 13 full payments) each year, as opposed to 12 full payments each year.
 That’s one extra payment per year!
 This can have a huge impact on your total debt payoff.
 All you have to do is set up biweekly payments through ReadyForZero and let these recurring payments withdraw automatically.

 Savings Due to Lower Average Daily Balance

 This is not as relevant if you’re paying off a fixed-rate mortgage or student loan.
 But if you’re utilizing biweekly payments to pay off credit card debt or any loan that charges interest on your average daily balance, then you’ll save even more money.
 Since you’re effectively lowering your average daily balance by making these payments early, then the interest charged will be on a smaller amount – allowing you to pay less.